School's Self Evaluation

 Strong progress is being made across school which is impacting upon the ever improving attainment.

 On entry assessment indicates that pupils enter school well below age related expectations.
 They make very good progress from this low starting point through EYFS.
-Despite this excellent progress achievement in the EYFS is behind that of the LA and National expectations and remains an area for development.
+Despite this excellent progress, achievement in the EYFS is behind National expectations and remains an area for development.